 Online associate and bachelor's degree programs in event and hospitality management are relatively easy to find.
-While some programs are offered entirely online, others require internships that must be completed onsite.
+While some programs are offered entirely online, others require on-campus exams and real-world internships.
 Associate degree programs offer basic training in the field, while bachelor's degree programs prepare students for management positions.

 Courses in these programs include convention planning, promotions, marketing, and events management.
 Some distance learning programs also allow students to specialize in a particular concentration, such as casino management.

 Event coordinators do not have to hold special credentials, but opting for professional certification might be helpful for career advancement.
 Certification options are available through the Convention Industry Council and by the Society of Government Meeting Professionals.

 Associate Degrees in Event Management

 Online associate degree programs in event management provide training for students desiring careers as event coordinators.
 Students enrolled in this program learn to coordinate meetings and events for a variety of clients and venues.
 As communicating with customers, vendors, managers, and event-attendees is crucial to an event coordinator's success, there are several communications courses integrated into a typical online associate's degree program in meeting and event management.

 Program Information and Requirements